t h r e a d

 p e n t - ( 5 g l e a n s )

-PENT is a modular work created for Ensemble Zafraan as part of a concert program for the 30th October 2020.
-Dealing with being part of a broader context with other pieces on the program, I wanted to create a piece that incorporated the contextual elements that was inclusive of the rest of the program.
-I decided to take (glean) all of the compositional/musical/sound material from the other pieces on the program, which is a way of connecting to a sort of heritage that these pieces have left us.
+PENT is a modular work created for Ensemble Zafraan as part of a concert program on October 30, 2020.
+In addressing the broader context of the other pieces in the program, I aimed to create a piece that incorporated contextual elements inclusive of the entire lineup.
+I decided to glean all compositional, musical, and sound material from the other pieces, connecting to the heritage these works have left us.

-In order to create connections to the other works on the program, each module, or GLEAN, consists of material or concepts taken from these pieces (compositions by Wolpe, Webern, Feldman, and Mamlok – all commissioned in Berlin).
-Using the other works as a starting point to allow the musicians to gather insights into the rest of the program and to allow them a way of understanding and performing these pieces differently.
-The 5 interchangeable movements, GLEANS, require new arrangements and interpretations in each performance.
-Any number of GLEANS can be used in each rendering of the piece.
-Each GLEAN can function on its own as a complete piece or be combined with the other GLEANS.
-They can be arranged alongside and on top of one another in any order that the musicians deem fit.
-The duration, order or layering, and instrumentation, become the creative responsibility of whomever performs the piece.
+To forge connections with the other compositions, each module, or GLEAN, consists of material or concepts drawn from works by Wolpe, Webern, Feldman, and Mamlok—all commissioned in Berlin.
+These other works serve as a starting point, allowing musicians to gain insights into the entire program and offering them a fresh perspective on how to understand and perform these pieces.
+The five interchangeable movements, GLEANS, require new arrangements and interpretations for each performance.
+Any number of GLEANS can be utilized in each rendering of the piece.
+Each GLEAN functions as a complete work on its own or can be combined with other GLEANS.
+They can be arranged alongside and layered on top of one another in any order the musicians deem fit.
+The duration, order, layering, and instrumentation become the creative responsibility of those performing the piece.

-The intention is to create active/evolving temporal links (past, present & future) whilst being specific to place.
-The work reaches back towards a musical heritage, specific to Berlin, by conserving artistic/musical ideas from the other, earlier compositions.
-Built into the score of PENT is the necessity for the musicians to assume greater creative agency in contributing their own ideas, tastes and interests to the work - invigorating their position in the present.
-The work connects temporally to this specific program and context of its premiere on the 30th of October, 2020.
-Finally, PENT attempts to make room for the future by creating a flexible modular work that requires musicians to make significant creative decisions for each new performance.
+The work engages with a specific musical heritage rooted in Berlin by conserving artistic and musical ideas from earlier compositions.
+Built into the score of PENT is the necessity for musicians to assume greater creative agency, contributing their own ideas, tastes, and interests to the work—invigorating their role in the present.
+The intention is to create active, evolving temporal links (past, present, and future) while being specific to place.
+The work connects temporally to the specific program and context of its premiere on October 30, 2020.
+Ultimately, PENT aims to make room for the future by creating a flexible modular work that requires musicians to make significant creative decisions for each new performance.

-The work attempts to dissolve the traditional role of the composer/performer relationship - moving the role of composer from the sole creative authority towards that of an initiator of a creative process and the performer from interpreter towards being a creative participant.
+The work seeks to dissolve the traditional composer-performer relationship, shifting the composer’s role from sole creative authority to that of an initiator of a creative process, and transforming the performer from interpreter to creative participant.

-PENT, and the program is was a part of, was performed twice on the 30th of October, 2020.
+PENT, along with the program it was part of, was performed twice on October 30, 2020.
 Below are the two different renderings/versions of PENT.

 Simon James Phillips PENT - Zafraan Ensemble 30.10.2020 (version 1)